harmingcola/contract/documentation/src/site/sphinx/tagging.rst

 Filtering
 ---------

-The ContractClient can either onlyInclude or exclude certain contracts based on their tags.
+The ContractClient can either retain or exclude certain contracts based on their tags.
 For example to execute the Contracts tagged with 'core'

 .. code-block::

     ContractClient.fromContracts(contracts)
-        .onlyIncludeTags("core")
+        .retainTags("core")
         .runTests()

 Multiple tags can also be passed as arguments